aryansingho7/aryansingho7/README.md

 - Since I am particularly interested in backend concepts, I am looking for mentorship in this area.
 - Fun fact: In my spare time, I research on a wide range of topics, including not only tech but also socio-political and economic issues.
 - 📫 Please do contact if there are any concerns: [aryanofficial5411@gmail.com](mailto:aryanofficial5411@gmail.com)
-- Also, if we have some common interests, let's grab a cup of coffee/tea 👉👈
+- Also, if we have some common interests, let's grab a cup of coffee 👉👈

 <a href="https://www.buymeacoffee.com/aryansingho7" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-red.png" alt="Buy Me A Coffee" width="150" ></a>
 </a>